Newstein123/modalpopup/README.md

-## this is edit from newstein brance
+## this is edit from newton branch with ui